What we know about the killings of a Cincinnati deputy and an 18-year-old who was shot by police

 “The officer was just out doing his job … for what was supposed to be a glorious day for many,” Theetge said.

-Ohio Governor Mike DeWine condemned the incident as “an intentional act of violence” and offered condolences to the deputy’s family and colleagues.
+Ohio Gov. Mike DeWine condemned the incident as “an intentional act of violence” and offered condolences to the deputy’s family and colleagues.

 Law enforcement vehicles could be see lined up outside the coroner’s office before the procession, according to images from WLWT.